 Current Stanford MS students interested in adding a PhD program to their academic career should speak with the staff at the Aero/Astro Student Services Office about the necessary paperwork and relevant policies.
 If you are a current master's student in the Stanford Aeronautics and Astronautics Department, to apply for the PhD, you must complete paperwork prior to conferring the MS degree.

-Failure to do so will require an application through the online admissions process along with all other external applicants.
+We have one PhD admission cycle.
+Application deadlines are final.
+A completed application (including letters of recommendation, transcripts and GRE/TOEFL scores) must be uploaded by the deadline.
+Applications will NOT be accepted after the deadline.
 A completed application (including letters of recommendation, transcripts and GRE/TOEFL scores) must be received by the following dates:

-- Application and fee
+- Online Application

-- Statement of purpose
+- Statement of Purpose

-- Letters of recommendation
+- 3 Letters of Recommendation

-Statement of purpose
+Statement of Purpose

 Your statement of purpose should identify personal and professional goals.
 It should also discuss your development to date and your intentions relative to graduate study and life beyond Stanford.
 The Aero/Astro Graduate Admissions Committee reads your statement of purpose with interest because, along with the letters of recommendation, it offers insight into who you are as an individual.
 Your statement of purpose should not exceed two pages (single-spaced).

-Letters of recommendation
+Letters of Recommendation